 These fixtures do also come with standard 0-10 volt dimming, making it easy to bring the light levels down if desired.
 Their 4000K color temperature and 70+ color rendering index meant the light would be ideal for this sporting application.

 The Outdoor Basketball Court LED Lighting Solution

 The customer and his family are now able to use the court year-round, well after the sun sets.
 Just as importantly, the customer can do this while keeping a good report with his neighbors and his local codes.

 The customer came to Access Fixtures looking for the ideal outdoor basketball court LED lighting solution.
 We were thrilled to present a package that achieves all of his goals at a convenient and accessible price and lead time.
 The customer’s reactions were overwhelmingly positive, and as evidenced by the pictures he sent our way, there are sure to be many hours enjoyed on the court.

 Speak to an Access Fixtures Lighting Specialist about Your Project

-Are you looking for an affordable package for your backyard sports court, powered by the latest in LED sport light technology?
+Are you looking for an affordable package for your backyard court, powered by the latest in LED sport light technology?
 Access Fixtures prides itself on using high-quality components to provide reliable LED sport lighting solutions.
-Do you need to discuss a unique project or your own sports court?
-Speak with an Access Fixtures lighting specialist today by phone at 800-468-9925 or by e-mail at email@example.com.
+Do you need to discuss a unique project or lighting for your own athletics court?
+Speak with an Access Fixtures lighting specialist today by phone at 800-468-9925 or by e-mail at firstname.lastname@example.org.